How wonderful it is when a blind man receives his sight, and how tragic when a sighted man goes blind!

 Is there a remedy for apathy?
 Is there some way we can keep from being bored and complacent in our spiritual lives and following the slow road back to blindness?

 It’s like the movie Groundhog Day in which Bill Murray keeps waking up and going through the same thing every day.
-At first, it is boring, but then he discovers that even in the ordinary things of life there is grace waiting to happen.
-So, rather than griping and groaning because Jesus doesn’t multiply the bread and fish again or give me sight once again, now that I have my daily bread and sight I’m supposed to use them to see and follow Jesus, even in the ordinary things.
+At first, it’s boring, but then he discovers that even in the ordinary things of life there is grace waiting to happen.
+How should I gripe and groan because Jesus doesn’t multiply the bread and fish again or give me sight once again?
+Now that I have my daily bread and sight I’m supposed to use them to see and follow Jesus, even in the ordinary things.

 That’s the challenge of today and every day: to see Jesus again.
 He’s all around you, and in you, you know.
 He’s in the sun, and He’s in the clouds.
 He’s in my children, and He’s in your children.
 He’s up late at night with me when I can barely keep my sighted eyes open, and He’s up with me early in the morning when I can barely keep my sighted eyes open.
 He’s here when life is good and I remember to be thankful, and He’s there when I am weak and lonely and think I can’t possibly do what He’s asked me to do.

 Go, your faith will make you well.
 You have been given the gift of the most special and wonderful sight of all: the ability to see Jesus Christ by faith!

 Prayer: O Father, Creator of the eye and all that the eye beholds, look at me today with Your perfect sight.
 Take the log out of my eye that I may see You better.
 Open my eyes from my dream of myself and awaken me to Your presence in my life today.
 Having made me a child of the Light, help me to walk in light that I may become the light as You are light.
 Having come into your presence, let Your good works through me shine as a light in this dark world.
 Amen.